eNMS-automation/eNMS/docs/source/automation/servicetypes/mail_notification.md

 !!! note

-    This service supports variable substitution in the `Title` and `Body` input fields of its configuration form.
+    This service supports variable substitution in all input fields of its configuration form.